euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 As mentioned above, when interacting with the CVP, it is often useful to defer certain checks until the end of the transaction.
 This allows a user to temporarily violate some of the constraints imposed by the vaults being interacted with, so long as the constraints are satisfied at the end of the transaction.

 In order to implement this, the CVP maintains an *execution context* which holds two sets of addresses in regular or transient storage (if supported): `accountStatusChecks` and `vaultStatusChecks`.
-The execution context will also contain the `onBehalfOfAddress` that has currently been authenticated, so it can be queried for by a vault (see security considerations).
+The execution context will also contain the `onBehalfOfAccount` that has currently been authenticated, so it can be queried for by a vault (see security considerations).

 An execution context will exist for the duration of the batch, and is then discarded.
 Only one execution context can exist at a time.
 However, nesting batches *is* allowed (see below).